Here’s the debate in a nutshell:

 Also, there are often symptoms in the case which are only there because they’re ALWAYS there every time something bad happens!
 In other words, a stress comes in, a grief let’s say, and, using myself as an example, it causes sciatica because that’s my weak spot; even a common virus will make my sciatica act up!

 So, let’s say the ever-popular Joe Schmo goes to a homeopath and says, “I have left sided sciatica which is better for heat.”
 He gets Rhus tox and it doesn’t work!
 Everyone is shocked!
 It has to be Rhus tox!
 But the problem is, the homeopath didn’t ask the all-important, “When did it all start and what was going on in your life at that time?”
 If he had, he may have heard something like….
 “Well, doctor, it all started after my father died.
 He left all his money to my brother, and it’s not fair!
-I deserve better!
-Where’s my portion?
-All I want is my fair share!
-I demand justice!
-I’ll sue!”
+I was the one who took care of him!”

 So, the rubric, instead of “Left-sided Sciatica, better heat” is actually, “Ailments from grief, (with) complaining”! (“Ailments From”, is another way of expressing etiology.)

-There are only two remedies listed for that–Causticum and Ignatia.
+There are only two remedies listed for that — Causticum and Ignatia.
 Causticum is more concerned with justice than Ignatia.
 Both are in the Sciatica rubric as 2’s.
-The remedy, you see, was found by knowing the etiology; it’s Causticum!
+The remedy, you see, was found by knowing the etiology; it was Causticum!

 1. How old were you when that started, how many years ago was that?